 Yes.
 The appellant may file an opening brief, but is not required to do so.
-The opening brief should explain in clear language why the licensing agency’s decision was wrong.
+The opening brief should explain in clear language why the Department’s decision was wrong.
 The opening brief may refer only to evidence and documents included in the administrative record.

 If an opening brief is filed, an opposing party may then file its opposition brief in response.
 The appellant may then conclude this exchange by filing a reply brief.
 Please note that all briefs filed by any party are subject to strict requirements, including how to format them and the way they are served on the Panel and other parties.

 In order to ensure full compliance with all the requirements, please refer directly to California Code of Regulations, title 16, Rule 6006.

 19. What are the deadlines for filing briefs?